microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkspeakerconfiguration.md

 ---
 title: "teamworkSpeakerConfiguration resource type"
-description: "Represents the details about the speaker configuration of a device."
+description: "Represents the details about the speaker configuration for a device."
 author: "adsrivastava2"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"